Jordan9675/MyDramaScraper/README.md

 ## Contact

-If there is some missing information that you would be interested in retrieving through the spiders, please send me an e-mail at jordan.vuong96@gmail.com.
+If there is any missing information that you would be interested in retrieving through the spiders, please send me an e-mail at jordan.vuong96@gmail.com.